 global whistleblowing system

-This system allows any employee to report the existence of conduct or situations contrary to the Group’s code of conduct, and in general, any report concerning a crime or offence.
+This system allows any employee or company business partner to report the existence of conduct or situations contrary to the Group’s code of conduct, and in general, any report concerning a crime or offence.

 The Group’s whistleblowing system provides for the possibility of reporting via a dedicated email address managed at Group level.